Arsalan-zafar/Arsalan-zafar.github.io/_posts/2023-01-15-ViT-Transformation-Notation_up.md

   - Mathematical Notation
   - nanoGPT
 published: True
 mathjax: true
 ---

-This is a comprehensive notation primer on transformers and Vision Transformers (ViTs).
-We'll start with the mathematical foundations of nanoGPT for simplicity to establish core transformer concepts, then extend to ViT architectures that process both image and text data.
+When reviewingt the transformer literature and ViT literature, to get an intuitive understanding of the various model layers and how the manipulate the input token, I found it helpful to map out the data flow though the model in matrix notation.
+I couldn't find this anywhere so I thought I'd share it.

 ---

 # Part I: NanoGPT Foundation

-This section covers the mathematical notation for nanoGPT, providing the foundational understanding of transformer architectures.
+This section covers the matrix notation for nanoGPT.

 ## Notation / sizes (nanoGPT)